What Parents and Providers Need to Know About HIV Risk and Teens

 Table of Contents

 Teens and young adults make up the largest number of HIV cases reported in recent years, and young women account for the majority of young people living with HIV.
 In many countries, girls and young women have few or no privileges in the economic and social structures of their communities.
 As a result, they often have less access to HIV testing and treatment as well as to prevention measures, such as condoms and negotiating for safer sex.
-Moreover, many young women worldwide do not know enough correct information about HIV.
+Moreover, many young women worldwide cannot access enough correct information about HIV.

 Violence against girls and women also contributes to the number of young women who are living with HIV.
 In addition, early marriage is still common in many parts of the world.
-Adolescent girls who marry and become sexually active are more likely to drop out of school, are less able to get and understand important health information, and have greater chances of acquiring HIV.
-Adolescent girls who get married often marry against their will and marry older men; these older men are more likely to have been exposed to HIV through sexual activity or injection drug use and therefore expose their young brides to HIV.
+Adolescent girls who marry and become sexually active are more likely to drop out of school, are less able to get and understand important health information and have a greater chance of acquiring HIV.
+Adolescent girls who get married are often pushed or forced into marrying older men These older men are more likely to have been exposed to HIV through sexual activity or injection drug use and therefore are more likely to expose their young brides to HIV.

 In the US, young people living with HIV are the age group least likely to have an undetectable viral load.
-When a person living with HIV takes HIV drugs and their viral load drops to an undetectable level (too few copies of HIV in the blood for tests to measure) for more than six months, they are more likely to stay healthy and cannot transmit HIV to sexual partners.
+When a person living with HIV takes HIV drugs and their viral load drops to an undetectable level (too few copies of HIV in the blood for standard tests to measure) for more than six months, they are more likely to stay healthy and cannot transmit HIV to sexual partners.

 • Many gay and bisexual men do not know their HIV status